DeepWok/deepwok.github.io/README.md

 * **System-level AI Safety**: with the increasing capability of GenAI models and the growing complexity of AI systems, we are interested in working on projects that focus on the system-level AI safety, including robustness, security, and red-teaming these models to understand new vulnerabilities.

-I am also happy to host self-proposed projects if it matches the Lab's research interests.
+I am also happy to host self-proposed projects if it matches the our research interests.
 Feel free to contact a.zhao@imperial.ac.uk if you would like to do a project with us!

 ---